mchang6137/networkml/README.md

 `fab -f fabfile_awsgpu_distributed.py start_experiment:<model_name>,<num_ps>,<num_workers>`

 After the experiment terminates, there will be no more output in the terminal.
 The program won't stop running though, because parameter servers never technically terminate.
-To stop the experiment, simply close the terminal tab (after output has stopped!).
+To stop the experiment, close the terminal tab (after output has stopped!).
+Then, run the following command:

+`fab -f fabfile_awsgpu_distributed.py -R <machines> shutdown_bazel:<model_name>`

+`machines`, for example, could be `gpu0,gpu1,ps0,ps1'.

 Simple, right?
 You might be asking, but how do I get the logs for each machine from the experiment I just run?
 You're in luck.
 Just run this command: